A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: A Stylized Framework for DeFi Redemptions and Short-Term Funding Spreads

 \subsection{Sector II: The Stablecoin Sector: Reserves and Runs}

 This section constructs a micro-model to describe the redemption behavior of DeFi investors.
-We adopt the definition by Gorton and Zhang (2021), treating stablecoins as shadow banking debt, and combine the run framework of Gorton and Metrick (2012) with the technical friction theory of Werner et al. (2021).
-The decision to run is driven by the ``Information Sensitivity'' of the underlying assets (Gorton and Ordoñez, 2014).
-As Gross and Senner (2025) argue, systemic stablecoins can trigger fire sales when redemptions spike.
-Similarly, lessons from the collapse of algorithmic stablecoins like TerraUSD (Krause, 2025) suggest that once a critical threshold of confidence is breached, the ``death spiral'' is often accelerated by endogenous feedback loops.
+We adopt the view of stablecoins as shadow banking debt \citep{gorton2021taming}, combine the run framework of \citep{gorton2012securitized} with the technical friction theory of \citep{werner2021sok}, and draw on the information-sensitivity logic of \citep{gorton2014collateral}.
+Systemic stablecoins can trigger fire sales when redemptions spike \citep{gross2025par}.
+Similarly, lessons from the collapse of algorithmic stablecoins like TerraUSD suggest that once a critical threshold of confidence is breached, the ``death spiral'' is often accelerated by endogenous feedback loops \citep{krause2025algorithmic}.